Dreamy16101976/crf_rust/README.md

 cargo run
 ```
 <br>
+By default, the camera with index 0 is selected for capturing frames.<br>
 Frames from the camera is read in a loop and it is determined whether for the pixel with the largest color distance, the level of any color channel exceeds the specified limit..<br>
 if so, the event is logged and the frame is saved in PNG-file.<br>
 Press Ctrl-C to exit from the program.